 The Senior Seminar course (Physics 491 and 492) is designed to be the capstone experience for physics majors, in which they use skills developed throughout the major on a variety of projects.
 Although the particular course instructor may have additional expectations, a brief description of the primary aspects of the senior seminar are described below.

-a) Senior Research Project
+a) Senior Project

-Students have two options for their senior research project:
+Students have a standard option for their senior project:

-1) To participate in the capstone-project, for which one or two faculty members have developed a year-long set of connected projects;
+1) To participate in the capstone-project, for which the physics faculty have developed several semester-long advanced laboratory experiments;

 OR